litingyes/note-editor/docs/guide/vue.md

 # Starter for Vue

-The **VueKit** is a collection of [Tiptap](https://tiptap.dev/docs/editor/introduction) extensions.
+The **VueKit** is a collection of [Tiptap](https://tiptap.dev/docs/editor/introduction) extensions with vue.
 If you’re just getting started, this extension is for you.

 ## Installation